carlmylo/docu-rpcs3/english/troubleshooting/controllers.md

                         </div>
                         <div id="collapseOne" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 This seems to vary by controller.
 Try using the whammy or effects switch if you have it.
-I'd also suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers don't have enough buttons to use the on-screen keyboard.
-You can also try disabling the Native Interface as mentioned in [[the Emulator section of Custom Configuration]](https://rb3pc.milohax.org/english/customconfiguration#emulator).
+I’d also suggest doing any sort of character customization on a typing keyboard or a regular game controller as some instrument controllers don’t have enough buttons to use the on-screen keyboard.
+You can also try disabling the Native Interface as mentioned in <a href="https://rb3pc.milohax.org/english/customconfiguration#emulator">[the Emulator section of Custom Configuration]</a>.
                             </div>
                         </div>
                     </div>